mpenet/casyn/README.md

 user> #casyn.types.Column{:name #<byte[] [B@7cc09980>, :value #<byte[] [B@489de27c>, :ttl 0, :timestamp 1332535710069564}
   ```

-  [Lamina](https://github.com/ztellman/lamina) offers a lot of possibilities, I encourage you to check what is possible with it.
+  [Lamina](https://github.com/ztellman/lamina) offers a lot of possibilities.
+I encourage you to check what is possible with it.

   Cassandra/Thrift column name/values are returned as bytes, but you can supply a schema for
   decoding.
   Encoding of clojure data is automatic.
-  Encoding and decoding open and extendable, see codecs.clj.
+  Encoding and decoding is open and extendable, see codecs.clj.

   The same example as before with a simple schema: